 This user-friendly program includes a variety of modules to analyze associating systems.
 There are modules for model-dependent simulation of data, for "matching" data in order to determine when equilibrium has been achieved, and for editing and fitting data.

 The results of all fits are written to a log which can be edited and saved.
 The program and helpfile can be found at http://www.biotech.uconn.edu/auf/?i=aufftp.

 The AU Facility routinely employs a variety of software packages from other laboratories to analyze AU data, including DC/DT+ (John Philo), SEDANAL (Walter Stafford and Peter Sherwood), and SEDFIT/SEDPHAT (Peter Schuck).

-In 2008 the Facility acquired an AU-FDS fluorescence detector with an award from the Provost's equipment competition.
+The Facility also has an Aviv AU-FDS fluorescence detector.
 By providing 10,000-fold enhanced sensitivity over absorbance and interference detectors, the AU-FDS permits investigations of molecules at picomolar concentrations.
 In addition, the fluorescence detector expands the applications of AU to selectively study labeled biomolecules in complex mixtures, including serum, cell lysates and pharmaceutical formulations.

 Aviv AU-FDS Fluorescence Detection System © Aviv Biomedical, Inc. Lakewood, NJ

 The AU Facility provides individual and group training to academia and industry.
 These collaborations are performed on a cost basis and interested parties should contact Dr. James Cole by phone at (860) 486-4333 or by email at firstname.lastname@example.org.